 We have expert betting tips for the card this Saturday at Rosehill that features 10 quality betting races.

-Punters get lovely betting fields throughout the day in Sydney and we have our best bets available.
+Punters get excellent betting fields in Sydney and we have our best value bets available.

 Rosehill horse racing tips